Tuesday, March 24, 2026

 Celebrating Momma: Shirley Diane Carlisle Fisher

-Every March, when the world starts waking up again — when the air softens and the light stretches a little longer — I find myself thinking of my mother.
+Every March, when the world starts waking up again — when the air softens and the light stretches a little longer — I find myself thinking of my mother more than usual.
 She was born in March of 1939, in Roanoke Rapids, North Carolina, and she carried that early‑spring energy with her all her life: steady, hopeful, stubborn in the best way, and always ready to bloom again no matter what winter had thrown at her.

 Momma — Shirley Diane Carlisle Fisher — lived a life stitched together with grit, humor, and a kind of love that didn’t ask for attention but quietly held everyone up.